-[Updated 13 June] The Mental Capacity (Amendment) Act 2019 (MC(A)A) received Royal Assent on 16 May.
+[This post has been updated to be current as at October 2019, and will be further updated in due course].
+The Mental Capacity (Amendment) Act 2019 (MC(A)A) received Royal Assent on 16 May 2019.
 When comes into force it will sweep away the (mostly unloved) DoLS regime and replace it with the Liberty Protection Safeguards (‘LPS’).

 The Government has confirmed that it expects to lay the final draft of the Code before Parliament in Spring 2020, along with the regulations, ahead of an expected implementation date for the Act of 1 October 2020.

 The background to the MC(A)A is well-known, but in short represents the response, primarily, to the widening by the Supreme Court in Cheshire West in March 2014 of the conventionally understood scope of the meaning of deprivation of liberty.
 This has meant both substantial increases in the numbers of applications in settings to which DoLS applies (i.e. care homes and hospitals) as well as an understanding that there are many in settings to which DoLS do not apply who need authorisation of their circumstances, currently only (in general) achievable by an application to the Court of Protection.
 There were other drivers, including the criticism of the legislation itself by the House of Lords in its post-legislative scrutiny report upon the MCA 2005 (summarised here in one of my very first posts on this website), and the Law Commission took it upon itself to look more broadly than simply DoLS when asked to undertake the project to reform the law in this area.

 This is a rather different MC(A)A to the Bill attached in draft to the Law Commission’s Mental Capacity and Deprivation of Liberty report.
 Key differences include: